Engineering, Manufacturing, and Building Arts degrees

 Median Salary in Tampa Bay Area

 Florida ranks among the top ten states for manufacturing and is home to more than 19,000 manufacturing companies.
 SPC offers industry certifications and associate degree programs with embedded certificates that not only make you a specialist, but can get you into this field quickly.

-The Tampa Bay Bridge to the Baccalaureate Program provides resources and support to SPC students who want to pursue degrees in STEM fields.
+The Tampa Bay Bridge to Baccalaureate Program (B2B) provides resources and support to SPC students who want to pursue degrees in STEM fields.